Struggling to manage follow-up sales emails while juggling the rest of your sales activities?

 Is following up always worth it, though?
 Based on our experience and data, 70% of responses are generated by the 2nd to 4th email of the sequence.
-So without a doubt, I’d say yes.
+So without a doubt, yes.

-While there’s no “one size fits all” model to writing a cold email sequence, there are a few rules you can rely on to get things moving.
+While there’s no “one size fits all” model to writing successful follow-up sales emails, there are a few rules you can rely on to get things moving.
+Discover some key strategies for writing follow-up sales emails that deliver value, strengthen relationships, and generate leads.

 Every sales email sequence should include at least these three steps: